GET ORDAINED

 The purpose of the wedding ceremony is to keep the focus on the couple, not the wedding officiant.
 You will need to do some talking, but you can keep things collaborative and conversational.
 You do not need to deliver a monologue, or a speech in the traditional sense.

-Your role as officiant is to lovingly guide and direct the couple through each part of the wedding ceremony, while sharing details of their love story with their guests.
+Your role as the officiant of the wedding is to lovingly guide and direct the couple through each part of the wedding ceremony, while sharing details of their love story with their guests.

 Congratulations on being asked to officiate, and don’t forget to have fun!